JishnuM/hugo-product-launch-kickstart/content/_index.md

 MetricRule works with your model serving stack to automatically create metrics for your services' inputs and outputs, so you can track and get alerted on bad model deployments, feature drifts, or unexpected data.

+## Demo

+Interact with a live demo of a dashboard powered by MetricRule metrics [here](http://bit.ly/petfinder-dash).

+This demo runs MetricRule against an [example model](https://www.tensorflow.org/tutorials/structured_data/preprocessing_layers) to predict whether a pet will be adopted or not, trained on the [PetFinder dataset](https://www.kaggle.com/c/petfinder-adoption-prediction), with simulated production traffic.

 ### Features

 - Agents to create feature metrics on your deployed ML models.
 Get real-time data on what production features and predictions look like.